 With Howard now crippled for life from Erica’s dark magic, his wife Amelia [Blair] plots her revenge.
 Using witchcraft and a mystical medallion, Amelia tries to destroy everyone and everything in Larry’s life…

 Like the Witchcraft series, this movie is aimed firmly at the couples market and consists of mainly softcore shenanigans, with just the occasional sorcery thrown-in.
 Production values are slightly better than is the norm for such 90s direct-to-video naughtiness, with at least the bonus of some seasoned exploitation movie actors (Blair, Parks, Marshall) in supporting roles.

-Meanwhile, Mark Thomas McGee’s entwined plot machinations (it’s like a perverse mini soap at some points) raise an occasional smirk.
+Meanwhile, Mark Thomas McGee’s entwined plot machinations (it’s like a twisted mini soap at some points) raise an occasional smirk.
 Unfortunately, any trace of genuine lasciviousness is ruined by the unappealing silicon-enhanced boobs on show.
-Natural is the only way to go…
+Natural is, of course, the only way to go…

 Adrian J Smith, MOVIES & MANIA

 “Julie Strain’s fake breasts are in full view… constantly.
 I was hoping Linda Blair would add some ‘B’ charm after warming to her, post Exorcist, in Savage Streets.
 There is nothing particularly unique or inventive about Sorceress – in fact it’s pretty terrible but the nudity is a distraction that some may find appealing.”
 DVD Beaver